sgtlambda/johnnycache/readme.md

 Type: `string|string[]`

-A glob or an array of globs that indicate the files of which the hash should be calculated to check whether there is a cached version of the operation
+A glob/directory or a mixed array of globs/directories that indicate the files of which the hash should be calculated to check whether there is a cached version of the operation

 ##### output

 Type: `string|string[]`

-A glob or an array of globs that indicate the files that are produced as a result of the operation
+A glob/directory or a mixed array of globs/directories that indicate the files that are produced as a result of the operation

 ##### action